apollographql/apollo-kotlin/tests/compiler-hooks/README.md

 - `DefaultNullValuesHooks` - Adds a default `null` value to data class fields that are nullable
 - `TypeNameInterfaceHooks` - Adds a super interface to models that expose `__typename`
-- `PrefixNamesHooks` - Prefix generated class names with the specified prefix.
+- `PrefixNamesKotlinHooks` / `PrefixNamesJavaHooks` - Prefix generated class names with the specified prefix.
 Shows how to make `postProcessFileSpec` and `overrideResolvedType` work together.
 - `CapitalizeEnumValuesHooks` - Capitalize generated enum values

 ## Gradle plugin